 Course Description: In this course, students will learn the foundations of macroeconomics as the branch of economics concerned with how decision-making, in an environment of scarcity, maps onto the aggregate economy.
 Students will examine theories and evidence related to the following core set of topics: national income determination, money, monetary and fiscal policy, macroeconomic conditions, international trade and the balance of payments, and economic growth and development.
 State Core Course Description (State Rule 6A-14.0303).
 This course partially satisfies the writing requirements outlined in the General Education Requirements.
+This course satisfies the Social and Behavioral Sciences General Education Core.
 (Note: Credit is only given for ECO 2013 or ECO 2013H.)
 Study Abroad opportunities may apply to this course (https://blog.spcollege.edu/international/study-abroad/).